 Stumbling stones, on the other hand, are small monuments that are spread out throughout Europe.
 The cobble sized brass plates remember individual victims of Nazi persecution.
 There are over 50,000 of them throughout Europe making it the world’s largest decentralized memorial.

 #2: Another “TOP” experience was passing out German picture dictionaries to children at the Friedland transitional center/refugee camp.
 My 6th grade students from Burbank, IL wrote personalized messages in each book.
 Alice, another TOP fellow from the Chicago area, brought colored pencils for the kids.
 It was a perfect match, and we didn’t even plan it ahead of time!
 The children were grateful for the gifts.
+(Sometimes the best gift for a teacher is to give to others!)

 #3: After eating a fabulous dinner (outside of Bach’s childhood home in Eisanach), we decided to take a 10 p.m. cab ride to Wartburg Castle.
 Our intended purpose was to take a photograph in front of the famous castles (where Martin Luther translated the Bible into German) and be on our way.